-Launched in 1978, Asharq Al-Awsat is an Arabic international newspaper that is based in London.
+Launched in 1978, Asharq Al-Awsat is an Arabic international newspaper based in London.
 Ghassan Charbel is the editor-in-chief.
-Asharq Al-Awsat covers news throughout the Middle East region, the US and Europe, they also have syndication rights to the Washington Post, USA Today, and Global Viewpoint.
+Asharq Al-Awsat covers news throughout the Middle East region, the US, and Europe; they also have syndication rights to the Washington Post, USA Today, and Global Viewpoint.

 Funded by / Ownership